Introduction: Why accessibility is crucial

 | Recommendation | Minimum | Standard | Optional |

-Level A and AA together constitute the legally required standard in Europe.
-This means: All A criteria AND all AA criteria must be met.
+Levels A and AA together form the legally required standard in Europe.
+In other words, all A criteria and all AA criteria must be met.

 WCAG 2.2 – What's new?